 For example, if Native people wanted to harvest acorns, they would search in oak forests during early fall when the acorns first drop from the trees.
 Waterfowl might be hunted during the heavy migrations of spring and fall.
 And fish such as the sturgeon would offer the greatest harvest opportunity during their spring spawning migration when they packed into the rivers.

 One of the biggest concentrations of sturgeon in Wisconsin was in the Lake Winnebago system where the big fish would migrate up the Wolf River.
 They would swim upstream to spawn and concentrate below the rapids at Keshena Falls.
 There, the Menominee Indians would gather each spring to harvest the concentration of the giant fish.
-They would use spears to get the fish in shallow water.
-After a long winter, that was a time celebration of being able to feast on the abundant sturgeon while also welcoming all the plants and wildlife that would reappear in the spring.
+They would use spears to get the fish in the shallow water.
+After a long winter, that was a time for celebration of being able to feast on the abundant sturgeon while also welcoming all the plants and wildlife that would reappear in the spring.

 But the traditional lifestyles of Native American people changed with the colonization and encroachment of European settlers.
-Besides displacing Native tribes from their homelands and placing them on reservations, European diseases spread throughout the country and killed many Indians.
-Life on reservation also presented more challenges as European settlers expanded their cities and towns across America.
+Besides displacing the Native tribes from their homelands and placing them on reservations, European diseases spread throughout the country and killed many Indians.
+Life on the reservation also presented more challenges as European settlers expanded their cities and towns across America.

 One example was the construction of two dams on the Wolf River during the late 1800’s.
 Building these dams to supply electricity prevented fish such as sturgeon from swimming upstream to their traditional spawning grounds.
 Even though the Menominee Indians were given reservation lands that included their traditional sturgeon spawning site at Keshena Falls, the dams cut off their supply of sturgeon that they had depended upon for centuries.